 If you want more privacy, some hostels offer private rooms.

 When staying at these low-cost venues, you will want to keep your wits about you.
 Because you could run into thieves or sketchy business owners.

-To find places where you can stay in someone else’s home, you can use the website Couchsurfing.
-However, you will want to remain cautious and prepare a gift for your host to show your gratitude for their generosity.
+Remain cautious and prepare a gift for your host to show your gratitude for their generosity.

 Couchsurfing is best for travelers who want to make friends and build a deeper connection with their destination.